DDNeu/global-lustre-jobstats/README.md

 * Use "naive" parsing to get another 3x speed up over ymal CLoader
 * Filter for certain job_ids
 * Filter out certain job_ids
-* Config file for SSH, OSS/MDS & filter settings
+* Config file for SSH, OSS/MDS, filter and other settings
+* Configure job_id name leght for pretty printing

 This is still very rudimental!
 A proper tool would allow filtering for specific OST/MDTs etc... patches welcome!